kwakueshun/codeine-overload/content/blog/url-routing-in-swift/index.md

 This approach is error-prone because while adding more paths/routes to the list of constants, there is the tendency to say, remove a character, leading to unusual behavior that might be difficult to catch.

-Let's take a look at a few ways to compose nice _URL_ routes in a way to resolve the above problem.
+Let's take a look at a few ways to compose nice `URL` routes in a way to resolve the above problem.

 ### The Solution

-**K.I.S.S**, an acronym for "keep it simple, stupid", is a design principle noted by the U.S. Navy in the 60s and a popular principle amongst software developers.
+`K.I.S.S`, an acronym for `'keep it simple, stupid'`, is a design principle noted by the U.S. Navy in the 60s and a popular principle amongst software developers.

 It states that:
 > Most systems work best if they are kept simple rather than made complicated; therefore,
 > simplicity should be a key goal in design, and unnecessary complexity should be avoided

-In the spirit of _K.I.S.S_, let's look at the most simple way that we can avoid repeating ourselves.
+In the spirit of `K.I.S.S`, let's look at the most simple way that we can avoid repeating ourselves.

-We have a function which takes a _path_ string and returns the result of interpolating it with the _base URL_.
+We have a function which takes a `path` string and returns the result of interpolating it with the `BASE_URL`.

 ```swift
 func createPath(for pathString: String) -> String {